Woman deployed as marshal on DTC bus killed after being hit by truck in Delhi | Law-Order

 - India

-A 25-year-old woman, deployed as a marshal in a DTC bus, was killed after being allegedly hit by a truck while crossing the road in south Delhi on Saturday, police said.
+A 38-year-old woman, deployed as a marshal in a DTC bus, was killed after being allegedly hit by a truck while crossing the road in south Delhi on Saturday, police said.

 The incident took place at at Pushp Vihar near Madangir bus stand, they said.
 Anita was a resident of Madangir here and worked as a marshal of a Delhi Transport Corporation bus, they said.